5 amazing things to do at El Paredon Guatemala + how to get there and useful tips!

 Driftwood surfer

-Driftwood surfer is the place to go for backpackers and party lovers.
-The place is very noisy because of constant music, and pool parties but it’s also beachfront.
+Driftwood Surfer is the place to go for backpackers and party lovers.
+The place is boisterous because of the constant music and pool parties, but it’s also beachfront.
 So you have the best of both worlds.
-Also, they have an interesting program for turtles conservation if you want to participate.
+Additionally, they offer an interesting program for turtle conservation, which you can participate in.

-Surfing class and board rentals are available as well.
+Surfing classes and board rentals are also available.

 Villas las Olas